 The Professional Education Program Review (PEPR) unit in the Office of the Professions has established a process by which an out-of-state education program that is not accredited (as noted in question 6) may seek permission to place interns in New York.
 Until an out-of-state program is approved, a student could be placed in an internship at an exempt program, as defined in law, until July 1, 2016*.
 Otherwise, the program needs to have the appropriate professional accreditation or NYSED registration.
 The program is responsible for identifying sites and supervisors where the student will complete supervised internships in the practice of the profession, as part of the education program.

 Colleges and universities seeking additional information should contact Professional Education Program Review at OPPROGS@nysed.gov.

-* Nothing in the requirements for licensure under Article 163 of the Education Law “shall prohibit or limit such activities or services on the part of any person in the employ of a program or service operated, regulated, funded, or approved by the Department of Mental Hygiene, the Office of Children and Family Services, the Office of Temporary and Disability Assistance, the Department of Corrections and Community Services, the State Office for the Aging and the Department of Health or a local governmental unit as that term is defined in Article 41 of the Mental Hygiene Law or a social services district as defined in Section 61 of the Social Services Law, pursuant to authority granted by law.
+* Nothing in the requirements for licensure under Article 163 of the Education Law “shall prohibit or limit such activities or services on the part of any person in the employ of a program or service operated, regulated, funded, or approved by the Department of Mental Hygiene, the Office of Children and Family Services, the Office of Temporary and Disability Assistance, the Department of Corrections and Community Supervision, the State Office for the Aging and the Department of Health or a local governmental unit as that term is defined in Article 41 of the Mental Hygiene Law or a social services district as defined in Section 61 of the Social Services Law, pursuant to authority granted by law.
 This section shall not authorize the use of any title authorized pursuant to Article 153 or 163 of the Education Law by any such employed person, except as otherwise provided by such articles respectively."

 - How do I complete additional coursework to meet the